Meng Wanzhou claims security detail placing her at risk of contracting COVID-19 | CBC News

 Head of security firm tasked with guarding Meng claims Huawei executive is breaking guidelines

-Meng Wanzhou launched a bid to loosen her bail restrictions Monday in a B.C.
-Supreme Court hearing that gave an inside glimpse into the Huawei executive's privileged pandemic lifestyle under 24-hour surveillance, as she awaits extradition proceedings.
+Meng Wanzhou launched a bid to loosen her bail restrictions on Monday in a B.C.
+Supreme Court hearing that provided a glimpse into the Huawei executive's privileged pandemic lifestyle under 24-hour surveillance as she awaits extradition proceedings.

 The 48-year-old — who has survived thyroid cancer and has hypertension — claims the changing roster of security guards who accompany her everywhere during daylight hours is placing her at heightened risk of catching COVID-19.